What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 A Pow-Wow is a cultural and spiritual gathering that brings together people from different Indigenous nations, as well as non-Indigenous visitors, around music, dance, songs, teachings, and crafts.

-Unlike a simple party, a Pow-Wow is a sacred space.
-It allows:
+Unlike a simple festival, the Pow-Wow is a sacred space.
+It allows for:

-- • To keep traditions alive in the present
+- • Keeping traditions alive in the present

 Each Pow-Wow has its own energy, rhythm, and protocols, but all share the same core: honor, respect, and cultural continuity.